 Along with influencing product decisions, product analytics can be used for:

-- Understanding user and customer buying behaviour.
+- Understanding user and customer buying behavior.

 - Measure the progress of any product line.